mika111420/Regex-Tutorial/gist-template.md

 Employing the `*` and `*?` quantifiers, we have two matching styles for this regex.
 The `*` is greedy in its matching style and grabs plenty of characters, while the `*?` is lazy and grabs as few as possible.

 ### Boundaries
+Imagine like a bookmark, the `^` and `$` in the URL regex are pinpoints of the strings beginning and end.
+With this usage, the entire URL, not just a snippet of it, is the focus of the pattern match.

 ### Back-references

+With regular expressions, a backreference is a method of matching the same text as previously matched by a capturing group.
+In our URL regex, back refrences are not used here.

 ### Look-ahead and Look-behind